Randolph Scott: Post–World War II career

 In 1946, after playing roles that had him wandering in and out of the saddle for many years, Scott appeared in Abilene Town, a UA release which cast him in what would become one of his classic images, the fearless lawman cleaning up a lawless town.
-The film "cemented Scott's position as a cowboy hero" and from this point on all but two of his starring films would be Westerns.
-The Scott Westerns of the late 1940s would each be budgeted around US$1,000,000, equal to $ today.
-Scott mostly made Westerns for producers Nat Holt or Harry Joe Brown at Warner Bros, although he did make Albuquerque (1948) at Paramount.
+The film "cemented Scott's position as a cowboy hero" and from this point on all but two of his starring films were Westerns.

 The BFI Companion to the Western noted:In his earlier Westerns ... the Scott persona is debonair, easy-going, graceful, though with the necessary hint of steel.
 As he matures into his fifties his roles change.
 Increasingly Scott becomes the man who has seen it all, who has suffered pain, loss, and hardship, and who has now achieved (but at what cost?) a stoic calm proof against vicissitude.

-Non-Westerns

-Scott's last non-Westerns were a mystery with Peggy Ann Garner at Fox, Home Sweet Homicide (1947), and a family drama for Bogeaus, Christmas Eve (1947).
-He also had a cameo in Warners' Starlift (1951).

-Nat Holt

-Scott did two Westerns for Nat Holt at RKO, Badman's Territory (1946) and Trail Street (1947).
-He followed it with another pair for Holt at that studio, Return of the Bad Men (1948) at RKO and Canadian Pacific (1949), then they did Fighting Man of the Plains (1950) and The Cariboo Trail (1950) at Fox.

-Scott also made Rage at Dawn in 1955 for Nat Holt, which was released by RKO starring Scott and Forrest Tucker, and featuring Denver Pyle, Edgar Buchanan, J. Carrol Naish and Myron Healey.
-It purports to tell the true story of the Reno Brothers, an outlaw gang which terrorized the American Midwest, particularly in the area around Seymour, Indiana, soon after the American Civil War.

-Harry Joe Brown

 Scott renewed his acquaintance with producer Harry Joe Brown at Columbia with Gunfighters (1947).
 They began producing many of Scott's Westerns, including several that were shot in the two-color Cinecolor process.
 Their collaboration resulted in the film Coroner Creek (1948) with Scott as a vengeance-driven cowpoke who "predates the Budd Boetticher/Burt Kennedy heroes by nearly a decade," and The Walking Hills (1949), a modern-day tale of gold hunters directed by John Sturges.

-They followed it with The Doolins of Oklahoma (1949), The Nevadan (1950), Santa Fe (1951), Man in the Saddle (1951), Hangman's Knot (1952), The Stranger Wore a Gun (1953) (shot in 3-D), Ten Wanted Men (1955), and A Lawless Street (1955) (with Angela Lansbury.)
+They followed it with The Doolins of Oklahoma (1949), The Nevadan (1950), Santa Fe (1951), Man in the Saddle (1951), Hangman's Knot (1952), The Stranger Wore a Gun (1953) (shot in 3-D), The Bounty Hunter (1954),Ten Wanted Men (1955), and A Lawless Street (1955) (with Angela Lansbury.)